Demystifying AI for the rest of us

 English: I would like coffee => French:

-GPT-3 would complete: je voudrais du café.
-You had to always prime the conversation with examples so the model can pattern-match what you want, which gave birth to early "prompt engineering".
-It worked, but it felt like programming and not conversation.
+GPT-3 would then complete with je voudrais du café.
+You had to prime the conversation with examples so that the model could pattern-match what you wanted, which gave birth to early "prompt engineering".
+It worked, but it felt more like programming than conversation.

 ChatGPT changed everything

 In 2022, ChatGPT took the same underlying technology and added one crucial thing: fine-tuning on curated conversation examples.
-These weren't scraped from the internet - they were written by skilled human labelers following specific tone and content guidelines set by each company.
-The exact training data numbers aren't public, but we're talking a few tens of thousands of examples.
-The surprising insight is how little data it takes to teach a massive model new behavior.
+These weren't scraped from the internet; they were written by skilled human labellers following specific tone and content guidelines set by each company.
+The exact training data numbers aren't public, but we're talking on the order of tens of thousands of examples.
+The surprising insight here is just how little data it takes to teach a massive model new behaviour.

-In a very real sense, when ChatGPT responds, it's approximating how those labelers would respond.
-The helpful-but-careful tone, the structured explanations, the tendency to caveat - that's not emergent AI personality.
-That's the model predicting what those humans would have written.
-Today, much of this data is LLM-generated, but still curated and filtered by humans to maintain quality.
+In a very real sense, when ChatGPT responds, it's approximating how those labellers would respond.
+The helpful-but-careful tone, the structured explanations, and the tendency to caveat aren't signs of an emergent AI personality, but rather the model predicting what those humans would have written.
+Today, much of this data is LLM-generated, but it's still curated and filtered by humans to maintain quality.

-Even after all this, the core mechanism is still predicting what comes next.
-But the training taught it that what comes next in a conversation is an answer.
+Even after all of this, the core mechanism is still predicting what comes next.
+However, the training has now taught the model that what comes next in a conversation is an answer.

 Reasoning models: autocomplete that shows its work

-Starting in 2024, a new type of model emerged: reasoning models (e.g. OpenAI o1, DeepSeek R1).
-These models are trained to break down problems step-by-step before answering.
-They're much better at math, coding, and logic puzzles, but still far from perfect.
+Starting in 2024, a new type of model emerged: reasoning models (e.g., OpenAI o1, DeepSeek R1).
+These models are trained to break down problems step-by-step before answering, and they're much better at math, coding, and logic puzzles, although still far from perfect.

-But here's the thing: this isn't a fundamentally novel approach.
-It's a progressive improvement to training data.
-Instead of simple question → answer pairs, the training examples were expanded to include intermediate steps via "showing your work."
-It's more surface area for the model to learn patterns on.
+However, this isn't a fundamentally novel approach.
+It's a progressive improvement to training data, since instead of simple question → answer pairs, the training examples were expanded to include intermediate steps via "showing your work".
+Effectively, this gives the model more surface area to learn patterns on.

-This creates models that generate longer reasoning chains before arriving at an answer, but it's still predicting based on patterns.
-They can show their work beautifully and still arrive at the wrong conclusion.
-There's also a tradeoff with increased time and cost.
-For simple questions, reasoning models are overkill, but for harder problems, they can help.
+The result is models that generate longer reasoning chains before arriving at an answer, but it's still predicting based on patterns.
+They can show their work beautifully and still arrive at the wrong conclusion, and there's also a trade-off in increased time and cost.
+For simple questions, reasoning models are overkill, but for harder problems they can certainly help.

 A statistical soul